Syndelis/rogauracore/README.md

   [@rastafaninplakeibol](https://github.com/rastafaninplakeibol).

 - [OpenRGB](https://gitlab.com/CalcProgrammer1/OpenRGB) can probably
-  do all the things that `rogauracore` can do.
+  do all the things that `rogauracore` can do, except it may not support all devices this project does.